tohyuting/tp/docs/DeveloperGuide.md

 in the command.
 The code will throw a ParseException if there are any missing/invalid prefixes.
 After that is checked, it will check if the new supplier/warehouse added is a duplicate (The supplier/warehouse already exist in the application).
-It will throw a CommandException when the user tries to add a duplicate order.
+It will throw a CommandException when the user tries to add a duplicate supplier/warehouse.
 Otherwise, it will add the supplier/warehouse and prints a success message to the user.

 #### Structure of Add feature
 The following diagram shows the overview of the AddCommand Class Diagram: